 Constant communication is crucial, especially during the first few months.
 Checking in often to see how employees are performing their job duties and making appropriate adjustments early can resolve small issues before they become major problems.

 Businesses that spend extra time reviewing the work of new employees can gain insight into areas that require additional focus.
-Those few extra moments of attention at the beginning of a job placement can have major effects on the long-term success of those just starting out at your workplace.
+Those few extra moments of attention at the beginning of job placement can have major effects on the long-term success of those just starting out at your workplace.

 If you found this article helpful, may we suggest: